Technologic101/ImagineUI/README.md

 - **Beginner Developers** learning CSS through interactive examples.

 ## **Key Metrics**
-1. **Styling Accuracy** – How closely does the CSS match the user’s description?
+1. **Styling Accuracy** – How closely does the CSS match the user's description?
 2. **Creativity & Uniqueness** – Does it produce diverse and visually appealing results?
 3. **Functional Usability** – Are the generated styles accessible and responsive?
 4. **Iteration Success** – Does the model effectively refine the layout based on feedback?